jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

 **Source:** :download:`amen_upgrade.csd <../../examples/tutorials/amen/amen_upgrade.csd>`

-If you are worried that you would have to throw out everything you know about the classic Csound score, fear not because you can still use it with the score() object  virtually untouched, or in combination with other Python features as you learn them.
+If this worries you that you'll be required to throw out everything you know about the classic Csound score, fear not as you can still use it with the ``score()`` object virtually untouched, or in combination with other Python features as you learn them.

 Time is Relative
 ================